Sizhe Chen(陈思哲)

 Biography

 Hi!
-I am a Computer Science Ph.D. student at UC Berkeley, where I am fortunately advised by Prof. David Wagner in Berkeley AI Research (BAIR).
-I am working closely with Chuan Guo at Meta FAIR as a visiting researcher, and with Nicholas Carlini at Google DeepMind; the two collaborations are supported by two BAIR Commons from them.
+I am a CS Ph.D. student at UC Berkeley, where I am fortunately advised by Prof. David Wagner in Berkeley AI Research (BAIR).
+I am working closely with Chuan Guo (Meta FAIR), Nicholas Carlini (Anthropic), and Chawin Sitawari (Google DeepMind), supported by Meta- and Google-BAIR Commons.
 I got my M.Eng.
 (National Scholarship) and B.Eng.
-(Summa Cum Laude) from Shanghai Jiao Tong University advised by Prof. Xiaolin Huang and also with Prof. Cihang Xie, when I was working on attacks to vision models.
+(Summa Cum Laude) from Shanghai Jiao Tong University advised by Prof. Xiaolin Huang, and also with Prof. Cihang Xie.

-I am fortunate to have mentored lots of talented students (and some from underrepresentative groups): Jing Qian, Shutong Wu, Yingwen Wu, Zhixing Ye, Hend Alzahrani, and Zhengbao He.
+I am fortunate to have mentored or worked with lots of talented students: Yizhu Wang, Jing Qian, Shutong Wu, Zhixing Ye, Hend Alzahrani, and Zhengbao He.
 Feel free to drop me an email to connect!
 I accept approximation on my name’s pronunciation.

 Invited Talks